potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 sort :: Ord a => [a] -> [a]
 ```

 The `Ord` constraint tells us that we have an `≤` which forms a total order over `a`.
-In Rust, there is an equivalent pattern, this time in-place:
+In Rust, there is an equivalent pattern, this time sorting in place:

 ```rust
 impl<T> Vec<T> {